CarmackMo/LightweightGameEngine/README.md

     `PtrBase` is the base class for both `SmartPtr` and `WeakPtr`.
 It serves as a API contract for `SmartPtr` and `WeakPtr`, defining certain rules for their member function implementations.
 Therefore, `PtrBase` cannot be instantiated through copy constructor or assignment operations, and its data is set to be "protected".
 In general, `PtrBase` specifies the implementation rules for constructors, reference increment/decrement, and data operating functions.

-    In the typical implementation, `PtrBase` holds two pointers: one points to the managed object, and the other points to the control block.
+    In the typical implementation, `PtrBase` holds two pointers: one points to the managed object, and the other points to the control block (See "[*RefCount*](#refcount)" section for more details).

     - ### APIs
     ```cpp